Density matrix of chaotic quantum systems: Abstract

 \section{Abstract}

-The nonequilibrium dynamics of generic quantum systems denies a fully understanding up to now, even if the thermalization in the long-time asymptotic state has been explained by the eigenstate thermalization hypothesis which proposes a universal form of the observable matrix elements in the eigenbasis of the Hamiltonian.
-In this paper, we study the form of the quantum state, i.e., of the density matrix elements.
-We propose that the density matrix has also a universal form in chaotic systems, which is used to understand the nonequilibrium dynamics in the whole time scale, from the transient regime to the long-time steady limit, and then extends the applicability of eigenstate thermalization hypothesis to true nonequilibrium phenomena such as nonequilibrium steady states.
-Our assumption is numerically tested in various models, and its intimate relation to the eigenstate thermalization hypothesis is discussed.
+The nonequilibrium dynamics in chaotic quantum systems denies a fully understanding up to now, even if thermalization in the long-time asymptotic state has been explained by the eigenstate thermalization hypothesis which assumes a universal form of the observable matrix elements in the eigenbasis of Hamiltonian.
+It was recently proposed that the density matrix elements have also a universal form, which can be used to understand the nonequilibrium dynamics at the whole time scale, from the transient regime to the long-time steady limit.
+In this paper, we numerically test these assumptions for density matrix in the models of spins.